marcelm/cutadapt/README.md

 Cut an adapter from reads given in a FASTA file.
 Try to remove an adapter three times (this is usually not needed), use the default error rate of 10%, write result to output.fa:

-$ cutadapt -n 3 -a TGAGACACGCAACAGGGGAAAGGCAAGGCACACAGGGGATAGG input.fa > output.fa
+    cutadapt -n 3 -a TGAGACACGCAACAGGGGAAAGGCAAGGCACACAGGGGATAGG input.fa > output.fa

 Multiple adapters
 -----------------

-As many adapters as desired can be given to the program by using the -a, -b or -g in any combination, for example, five -a adapters and two -g adapters.
-All adapters will be searched for, but only the best matching one will be trimmed from each read (but see the --times option).
+As many adapters as desired can be given to the program by using the `-a`, `-b` or `-g` in any combination, for example, five `-a` adapters and two `-g` adapters.
+All adapters will be searched for, but only the best matching one will be trimmed from each read (but see the `--times` option).

-$ cutadapt -b TGAGACACGCA -g AGGCACACAGGG input.fastq > output.fastq
+    cutadapt -b TGAGACACGCA -g AGGCACACAGGG input.fastq > output.fastq

 Quality Trimming
 ----------------

-The '-q' (or --trim-qualities) parameter can be used to trim low-quality ends from reads before adapter removal.
+The `-q` (or `--trim-qualities`) parameter can be used to trim low-quality ends from reads before adapter removal.
 For this to work correctly, the quality values must be encoded as ascii(phred quality + 33).
-If they are encoded as ascii(phred quality + 64), you currently have to add 31 to the cutoff.
-For example, if you actually mean "-q 10", you have to write "-q 41".
+If they are encoded as ascii(phred quality + 64), you need to add `--quality-base=64` to the command line.

 The trimming algorithm is the same as the one used by BWA.
 That is: Subtract the given cutoff from all qualities; compute partial sums from all indices to